ValueInMotion/value-in-motion-agent/README.md

 The agent does not hallucinate arbitrary actions.

-It operates against a **strict lifecycle state** machine, where each phase has:
+It operates against a **strict lifecycle state machine**, where each phase has:
 - Required anchors
 - Gated transitions
 - Exit criteria